OleksiiKalinin/ok-cosmos/README.md

 To view: https://oleksiikalinin.github.io/ok-cosmos

-Based on: React with Redux thunk
+Based on: React with Redux thunk and SpaceX API